Cage Diving with Sharks in Guadalupe Island, Mexico & South Africa

 - Isla Guadalupe, Mexico

-I was fortunate enough to have the opportunity to cage dive with them in two of the above places; Gansbaai and Isla Guadalupe.
+I was fortunate enough to have the opportunity to cage dive with great whites in two of these iconic locations: Gansbaai and Isla Guadalupe.
+Both experiences were nothing short of extraordinary, each offering a unique way to witness these majestic creatures in their natural habitat.

 Gansbaai, South Africa